7.6 Multiples, Private Company Valuation, and Equity Case Lab

 Key Takeaways

-• Multiples are useful only when numerator, denominator, accounting policies, growth, profitability, and risk are comparable.
+• Multiples are valid only when accounting policies, growth, profitability, risk, and capital structure are comparable across peers.

-• Equity valuation conclusions should reconcile DDM, multiples, company quality, and industry conditions.
+• An integrated equity conclusion reconciles DDM, multiples, company quality, and industry conditions before answering.

 Why multiples are popular